Prodigy Finance - October 30, 2019

 Credit usage: This is the amount of available credit you’re using.
 For example, if you have $1000 available credit, but the balance on your credit cards is $300, your credit usage is 30%.
 The lower this percentage is, the better.

-Hard inquiries: These are reports of new applications for credit.
-The more of these you have in a short period, the more damaging it looks to other potential creditors; it suggests that you’re desperate for funds, but competitors don’t think you’re worth the risk.
+Hard inquiries: These are reports of new credit applications.
+The more of these you have in a short period, the more damaging it looks to other potential creditors; it suggests that you’re desperate for funds, which makes your application appear high-risk.

 TIP: Though most loan providers report applications as hard inquiries to the credit bureaus, Prodigy Finance doesn’t.
-You can apply for a Prodigy Finance loan or refinancing without your credit taking a knock.
+You can apply for a Prodigy Finance loan without your credit taking a knock.

-Soft inquiries: These types of inquiries don’t impact your credit.
-Typically, this includes reports and scores generated for yourself, potential employers – and, yes, even Prodigy Finance loans and refinancing.
+Soft inquiries: These types of inquiries don’t impact your credit score in the USA.
+Typically, this includes reports and scores generated for yourself, potential employers – and, yes, even Prodigy Finance loans.

 There’s a lot of information that doesn’t factor into your credit score or history.
-Companies and individuals checking your US credit score won’t learn:
+Companies and individuals checking your credit score in the USA won’t learn:

 Most of the time, your debit cards and bank account activity won’t reflect on your credit score either.
 This information usually isn’t reported to the credit bureaus unless you repeatedly tap into your overdraft.
-So, it won’t help you get good credit score without credit history.
+So, it won’t help you get a good credit score in the USA without credit history.

 Your credit history is like your financial CV – and it’s different from your credit score, which is simply a number.